Symmetric powers in abstract homotopy categories: Localization of symmetric powers

-is a weak equivalence in $\SSets $ for any $S$-local object $W$ in $\bcC $.
-Notice that a morphism $f:X\to Y$ is a weak equivalence in $\bcC $ if and only if $\map (f,W)$, for each fibrant $W$, is a weak equivalence in $\SSets $.
-Therefore, each weak equivalence is an $S$-local equivalence in $\bcC $.
+is a weak equivalence in $\SSets $ for any $S$-local object $Z$ in $\bcC $.
+Since $\map(-,-)$ is a homotopic invariant, each weak equivalence is an $S$-local equivalence in $\bcC $.

-Assuming all the above, there exists a new left proper cellular model structure on $\bcC $ whose cofibrations remain unchanged and new weak equivalences are exactly $S$-local equivalences in $\bcC $.
-The new model structure is cofibrantly generated by two classes $I_S$ and $J_S$, where $I_S$ is the same as $I$, and $J_S$ consists of inclusions of $I$-cell subcomplexes which are $S$-local equivalences, see \cite{Hirsch}, Chapter 4.
-The new model category is then denoted by $L_S\bcC $.
-Notice that, actually, $L_S\bcC $ is the same category, but the model structure is now new.
+By the main result in \cite{Hirsch}, under the above assumptions there exists a new left proper cellular model structure $\bcM _S$ on $\bcC $ whose cofibrations remain unchanged and new weak equivalences $W_S$ are exactly $S$-local equivalences in $\bcC $.
+The new model structure is cofibrantly generated by the set of generating cofibrations $I$ and a new set of generating trivial cofibrations $J_S$, and it is called a (left) Bousfield localization of $\bcM $ with respect to $S$.
+The symbol $\bcC _S$ will be used to denote the same category $\bcC $, endowed with the new model structure $\bcM _S$.
+Then $\bcC _S$ is a (left) Bousfield localization of $\bcC $ with respect to $S$.

-Moreover, as $\bcC $ is symmetric monoidal and simplicial, so is the category $L_S\bcC $.
-The model structure in $L_S\bcC $ is compatible with the existing simplicial structure, \cite{Hirsch}, Theorem 4.1.1 (4).
-We need to impose an assumption on $S$ to get a compatibility of the new model structure in $L_S\bcC $ with the existing monoidal structures in it: